Left Behind (novel): Controversies and criticisms

-Some evangelicals object to the message of Left Behind because they say it is not a Christian message, though framed as a Christian series.
+Some evangelicals object to the message of Left Behind because they say it is not a Christian message, although framed as a Christian series.
 Loren L. Johns, the Academic Dean of the Associated Mennonite Biblical Seminary, writes: "At the end of the day, this series is ultimately a rejection of the good news of Jesus Christ.
 I say this because it rejects the way of the cross and Jesus' call to obedient discipleship and a new way of life.
 It celebrates the human will to power, putting Evangelical Christians in the heroic role of God's Green Berets. [...]
 Love of enemies is treated as a misguided strategy associated not with the gospel, but with the Antichrist."

-The Commission on Theology and Church Relations of the Lutheran Church–Missouri Synod reported that "the ideas expressed in the Left Behind series are in many ways contrary to the teaching of holy scripture.
-Though containing a fictional story-line, the books promote a theology that is, in important respects, at odds with the biblical revelation."
+The Commission on Theology and Church Relations of the Lutheran Church–Missouri Synod reported that "the ideas expressed in the Left Behind series are in many ways contrary to the teaching of Holy Scripture.
+Though containing a fictional story line, the books promote a theology that is, in important respects, at odds with the biblical revelation."

 The interpretation of the Book of Revelation, as presented in the Left Behind series, also appears to encourage a highly individualistic approach to salvation that eschews responsibility for performing good deeds or missionizing: "Because, in the novels, those who take the mark of the beast cannot be saved, saving oneself and punishing one's enemies are the only viable courses of action for believers [...]
 Working toward social justice is not necessary and might even distract believers from their steadfast focus on their own salvation and the salvation of their family, friends or community."
 According to Kilde and Forbes, the books promotes a violent context for viewing and resolving social problems, one in which the only solution to social problems is to kill those who engage in any practices considered by the authors as "evil".

 While both the authors and the publisher have claimed that thousands of readers have experienced a Christian conversion due to the novels, scholars such as Frykholm have been unable to document even a single case in which a reader experienced a Christian conversion.
 When Frykholm requested evidence of conversion from the publisher, Tyndale submitted only seven cases; four were reportedly hearsay and three were reportedly readers that had reaffirmed their lapsed faith in Christianity.